couchbaselabs/dcp-documentation/upr_design_spec.md

 This is the networked data serving component of Couchbase Server.

+### management layer/ns_server

+ns_server is the server component responsible for cluster management and deciding which servers are master, replicas and when to rebalance and failover.

 ### Couchstore

 This is the storage engine component of Couchbase Server.
 It arranges a record of each document by update sequence ID, a  monotonically increasing value, in a btree.
 Each document mutation is a assigned a new sequence number, for existing documents in the store, the old sequence value is deleted.
 This allows servers to quickly scan recent documents and deletions persisted since a particular sequence number, or from zero if wants all changes.